ki-0302/ki-0302.github.io/README.md

 # maho-ya Support Page
-Support pages for the apps developed by maho-ya. https://maho-ya.github.io/
+Support pages for the Apps developed by maho-ya.

+https://maho-ya.github.io/